 Ever had the dreaded “Server error 404” when trying to update you page in the Elementor editor?
 This can be caused by a few things but one thing that does cause it is having a bloated database.
 That’s where this plugin comes in.

 Every time you make changes to your site it stores what are called Revisions.
-Over time these revisions take up more and more space and eventually cause some issues.
-With this plugin you can flush out these revisions (and other stored items) and get everything running smoothly again.
+Over time these revisions take up more and more space and eventually cause issues.
+With WP Advanced Database Cleaner you can flush out these revisions (and other stored items) and get everything running smoothly again.

 This is a more advanced plugin and a might be a bit daunting.
 I’ve discussed it more here.